jwelrynewone/docs/deprecated/Stable-seekers/Readme.md

 Let’s say that 1 agEUR trades at a price above 1€.
 The incentive is to mint agEUR for 1€ worth of collateral and then sell these newly minted agEUR for more than 1€ on the market.
 This reduces the price closer to 1€.

-If 1 agEUR trades at a price below 1€, the incentive is to buy agEUR on the market for less than 1€ and get 1€ worth of collateral by swapping the agEUR bought using Matrix.
+If 1 agEUR trades at a price below 1€, the incentive is to buy agEUR on the market for less than 1€ and get 1€ worth of collateral by swapping the agEUR bought using Nibiru.
 This increases the price closer to 1€.

 ### Deviations From Peg